aiklde/aiklde.github.io/about.md

 permalink: /about/
 ---

-Daniel Kliger is a special education elementary school teacher in Southwestern Kansas.
+Daniel Kliger is a special education teacher at a public elementary school in Southwestern Kansas.
 He grew up in Massachusetts.